caiobep/brilliant-challenges/README.md

 ### Warning

-- This project is not intended to be used as program.
+- 🚫This project is not intended to be used as program.
-- This project does not solve any specific problems.
+- 🚫This project does not solve any specific problems.
-- This might not make sense if you don't have the context on the specific course
+- 🚫This might not make sense if you don't have the context on the specific course
 - [x] This project is a notebook
 - [x] This project will help you if you get stuck in some problem at [Brilliant](https://brilliant.org/).